ambroseL/Architecture_Pattern/README.md

 The main goal of our project is to realize abstraction and decoupling.
 Several design patterns are taken into consideration, including `MVC`, `component`, `prototype`, `delegate`, `observer`, `strategy` , `event queue`, `game update and loop`.
 The implementation of these patterns are described as follows.

 ### MVC
 The biggest shortcoming of our old version is putting all the logics into one view class - `BeginLayer`, making it so hard to maintain the whole project.
 The very solution we take is to apply `MVC(Model-view-controller)pattern`, which divides a given software application into three interconnected parts: model, view and controller, so as to separate internal representations of information from the ways that information is presented to or accepted from the user.
-Our other design patterns are mainly based of MVC.
+Our other design patterns are mainly based on MVC.
 Here is the overall architecture of our game:

 ![](https://github.com/ambroseL/Architecture_Pattern/raw/master/Images/Overall.png)